apache/pulsar/site/_includes/explanations/install-package.md

 To get started running Pulsar, download a binary tarball release in one of the following ways:

-* by clicking one of these two buttons:
+* by clicking one of these friendly buttons:

   <a href="{{ source_release_url }}" class="download-btn btn btn-lg" role="button" aria-pressed="true">Pulsar {{ site.current_version }} source release</a>
   <a href="{{ binary_release_url }}" class="download-btn btn btn-lg" role="button" aria-pressed="true">Pulsar {{ site.current_version }} binary release</a>